Developer(s) – Vigil Games

 Like another big-name hack and slash game that came out in the same year, God of War III, this game made an extremely explosive and intense first impression on gamers; in terms of gameplay, but also in terms of its impressive visuals.
 There is an incredibly detailed FMV sequence to start off with, depicting the coming of the apocalypse and the arrival of the game’s main character, the horseman War.
 But aside from this, the conceptual design throughout the rest of the game is nothing short of spectacular.
 Combining a post-apocalyptic Earth with elements of Christian mythology and gothic architecture, it all gives the game an insanely unique and wonderfully dark atmosphere.

 Gameplay – 9/10

-Playing out very much like a combination of both God of War and Ocarina of Time, it was inevitable that I would personally enjoy this game from start to finish.
+Playing out very much like a combination of both God of War and Ocarina of Time, it was inevitable that I would personally enjoy Darksiders from start to finish.
 The combat system is extremely fluent, working on largely the same principles as Ocarina of Time, but aside from that, there is also a fair amount of side quests to keep players busy in between undertaking the main story segments, and even elements of different kinds of games to keep things diverse.
 For example, the game also has mechanics extremely to Portal, which must be used to solve various puzzles, and even beat one of the game’s fascinating boss fights.
-The first boss in the game in particular, Straga, is on my personal list of top ten favourite boss fights.
+The first boss in the game, in particular, Straga, is on my personal list of top ten favorite boss fights.